-Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Row or tow boat to shore then carry or tow empty boat to boathouse or relaunch and row back Adequate boat buoyancy Commercial shipping such as cargo vessels, ferries, naval ships Avoid shipping channels and other areas where large vessels operate.
+Hazard Barriers (to reduce the probability) Hazardous Events Controls (to reduce the severity of harm) Use throw lines from the bank to pull the boat into the bank (or shallow water) Row or tow boat to shore then carry or tow empty boat to boathouse or relaunch and row back Adequate boat buoyancy Commercial shipping such as cargo vessels, ferries, naval ships Avoid shipping channels and other areas where large vessels operate.
 Check the VTS (Vessel Traffic Service) radio channels for shipping movements and plan outing accordingly.
 Be prepared to take action to avoid collision.
 Collision or swamping due to wash Have safety boat and throw lines available to rescue rowers and recover boat Row or tow boat to shore then carry or tow empty boat to boathouse or relaunch and row back Carry tow rope for towing boat to safety Swamping or capsize of a Gig (traditional wooden gigs have very little inherent buoyancy) Operate a buddy systems and rescue with another gig.
 Rescue with a safety boat If necessary, call the coastguard and request lifeboat support.
 Fit boats with buoyancy bags to provide extra buoyancy and stay with the boat until rescued.
 Tow the boat back to the shore.
+Swimmers in the water Keep a good lookout for swimmers Warn the swimmers of the presence of the rowers.
+Warn the rowers of the presence of the swimmers Collision with a swimmer Rescue the swimmer using a launch or provide whatever assistance is appropriate.
+Administer First Aid